Skip to main content

 Tools and technologies

-The following tools and technologies are installed out of the box on our agents in the Kubernetes pods and can be used when writing grain scripts (pre/post, etc.):
+The following tools and technologies are installed out of the box on our agents in the Kubernetes and Helm runners and can be used when writing grain scripts (pre/post, etc.):

 • dotnet